locborgtus/xcountry-roadtrip-2023/docs/README.md

 ## The EV: A 2023 Tesla Model Y Performance

 This trip was done in a blue 2023 Tesla Model Y Performance (MYP) called "Midnight", with standard AutoPilot and HW4.
 When we started, Midnight had about 1,500 miles on it.
-We eneded the trip with about 13,000 miles on the odometer.
+We ended the trip with about 13,000 miles on the odometer.

 Midnight was stock except: